atharvabhatt200/flight-prediction/README.md

 # flight-prediction

-This repository contains the code for training the model for flight prediction and code to save the model and the encodings as pkl files to serve the models throught this [colab file](https://colab.research.google.com/drive/1yZvIX69xjZUL3CGShuRZQUIyptxnkoaY?usp=sharing).
+This repository contains the code for training the model for flight prediction and code to save the model and the encodings as pkl files to serve the ML model through this [colab file](https://colab.research.google.com/drive/1yZvIX69xjZUL3CGShuRZQUIyptxnkoaY?usp=sharing).

 Simple run the ipynb code with the dataset in place to train the code.